 RECORD COMPANY: CARDINAL FUZZ

 Perth based droning & experimental psych aficionados ‘Mt.
-Mountain’ have announced the follow up to last years monumental six track release ‘Cosmos Terros’ in the form of ‘Dust’, a four track sonic thrill ride released on the 24th April via the ever reliable UK based ‘Cardinal Fuzz Records’.
+Mountain’ have announced the follow up to last years monumental six track release ‘Cosmos Terros’ in the form of ‘Dust’, a four track sonic thrill ride penned in for release on the 24th April via the ever reliable UK based ‘Cardinal Fuzz Records’.
 ‘Mt.
-Mountain’ first came to our attention back in 2014 after the release of their brilliant sophomore self-titled EP and we subsequently played it to death over on our online sister station ‘Primal Radio’.
+Mountain’ first came to our attention back in 2014 after the release of their brilliant sophomore self titled EP and we subsequently played it to death over on our online sister station ‘Primal Radio’.
 ‘Mt.
 Mountain’ are already lauded and revered in Australia where they have built a reputation as one of the most compelling live bands, a distinction that has seen them share stages with myriad Australian and international heavyweights including Sleep, King Gizzard and the Lizard Wizard, Thee Oh Sees, Endless Boogie, Tortoise, Bardo Pond and Boris.
-‘Dust’ is available to buy right now on limited edition of 200 – Copper/Black Swirl 12″ Vinyl Records with UK/EU purchases available via Cardinal Fuzz.
+‘Dust’ is available to pre-order right now on limited edition of 200 – Copper/Black Swirl 12″ Vinyl Records with UK/EU purchases available via Cardinal Fuzz.

 In a whirling instrumental drone steeped in acutely atmospheric tape hiss and trembling sound waves the opening salutations of ‘Dust’ manoeuvres itself into audible range.
 It builds ever so slowly, drenched in a menacing experimental air as a subtle percussive pulse sets a persuasive tempo, slow enough to accommodate those haunting guitar lines and the brilliant addition of a ghostly flute progression whilst being whipped by an ever present & deeply incessant high pitched drone.
 Coming in at a mere sixteen minutes plus, ‘Dust’ isn’t for the faint hearted as half way through it explodes into a maelstrom of reverberating noise steeped in flurries of modern & experimental psych and peppered with passages of plodding bass frequencies, throbbing synth, addictive lead lines and simmering vocalisations to collectively enthral and captivate it’s listeners all at once.
 A marvellous opening track indeed.
 Up next, ‘Floating Eyes’ staggers into earshot on a rickety guitar progression that rides a wave of tumbling bongo hits, the repetitive twinkle of tambourine and a surging synthetic drone.
 The addition of warbling lead lines add weight to proceedings as ‘Mt.
 Mountain’ unleash a swirling psychedelic behemoth steeped brilliantly in eastern esoteric flair.
 Addictive vocal lines float into the mix bubbling on those cascading bass progressions, doffing a well worn cap to those early experimental psych pioneers as we float away on wave after wave of captivating golden hued frequencies that eventually leads us into the tracks final throws.